 In certain situations, judgment creditors may need to utilize subpoenas to compel the production of documents or the attendance of witnesses during the debtor's examination.
 A subpoena is a court-issued legal order requiring individuals to provide testimony or produce relevant documents.

-By issuing subpoenas, the judgment creditor can obtain essential documents, such as bank statements, financial records, contracts, or any other evidence that may be relevant to the examination.
+By issuing subpoenas, the judgment creditor can obtain essential documents, such as bank statements, financial records, contracts, or other evidence relevant to the examination.
 Additionally, subpoenas can compel witnesses with knowledge or information regarding the debtor's assets or financial affairs to testify during the examination.

 Using subpoenas adds another layer of enforcement power to the examination process, ensuring that relevant information is obtained and individuals with valuable insights are brought forward for questioning.